The best way to get all the pools and general information about them is to use our indexer.

 ./run.sh

-Marking transactions for referral tracing
+Marking transactions for referral tracking

 With TONCO v1 It is possible to mark transactions to be able to index them for needs of referral tracking